brianbills21/profit-trailer/cryptobri_emagain/README.md

 - When you look on [CoinMarketCap](https://coinmarketcap.com/), and you see most of the Alts in green accross the board.

-- And if BTC is failrly stable, `if that's possible`, then go ahead and use this setting.
+- And if BTC is failrly stable, `if that's possible`, then go ahead and use these settings.

 ## Warning